 The Mike Campbell Foundation, Zimbabwe

-The MCF, established in 2011, was set up by Ben Freeth MBE in memory of his father-in-law Mike Campbell.
-A white Zimbabwean farmer, Mike suffered the torching and destruction of his farm in 2008 and so with Ben and other displaced farmers, took President Robert Mugabe to court over his controversial land seizure programme.
-Mike sadly passed away, but the Foundation continues to confront the source of political and economic abuses in Zimbabwe.
+The Mike Campbell Foundation (MCF) was set up by Ben Freeth MBE in memory of his father-in-law Mike Campbell, a white Zimbabwean farmer whose farm was destroyed in 2008.
+Mike, Ben and other displaced farmers took President Mugabe to court over his controversial land seizure programme.
+Mike sadly passed away, but MCF continues to confront political and economic abuses in Zimbabwe.
 Kate Farrer saw their struggle in the award-winning film ‘Mugabe and the White African’.